willmcgugan/faqtory/README.md

 This will create the following files and directories:

 - `faq.yml` A configuration file which you can edit.
-- `./.faq/` A directory which stores templates.
+- `./.faq/` A directory which will contain templates.
 - `./questions/` A directory containing question documents.

 ## Adding questions